Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/combine_separate.rst

 In compositing and texture context each node supports the Alpha channel.
 In the texture context only RGB color space is available.
-In the shading context of the Blender internal adds HSV and the Cycles shading context offers a additional pair of nodes to combine/separate a vector (XYZ).
+In the shading context of the Blender internal adds HSV and the Cycles shading context offers an additional pair of nodes to combine/separate a vector (XYZ).

 The Combine nodes could also be used to input single color values.
 For RGBA and HSVA color spaces it is recommended to use the :doc:`/compositing/types/input/rgb`.